Convert Pounds per foot-hour to Poise

 When do you need to convert between Pounds per foot-hour and Poise?

-The CGS unit of dynamic viscosity, equal to 0.
+The CGS unit of dynamic viscosity, equal to exactly 0.
 Pound per foot-hour and Poise are both dynamic viscosity units, so conversion comes up whenever one source of information uses one unit and another uses the other — a classic cross-reference challenge in engineering, trade, travel, and everyday life.